 Using the Omron blood pressure monitor, the authors took data during control tasks, simple tasks, and difficult tasks.
 The subjects' BP and HR were recorded with this device.
 Bay parking in reverse with no phone use is the control task.
 Before starting the control task, participants' baseline HR and BP were taken.
-On completion of the control task and within the experimental time frame, new measurements of BP and HR were taken (Welburn et al., 2018; Scheepers and Ellemers, 2005).
+On completion of the control task and within the experimental time frame, new measurements of BP and HR were taken [4,32].
 Reversing into the bay while on the phone is the phone task.
 The phone task is divided into 2 segments: a simple task (task 1) and a difficult task (task 2).
 One trial per task for everyone.
 The following is a simple task procedure: The investigator turns on the phone's power knob.
 The subject initiates an audio call with the word "Experiment".
 The phone acknowledges as well as rings that number connected to "Experiment".
 A previously taped message plays, thus: "Count from 50 up to 200".
 The subject answers the message while he or she drives to the bay and parks there.
 In the case of difficult tasks, a similar procedure is used, except using this instruction: "Count backwards from 100, taking away 3 each time".

 The hypothesis for this study was formulated by concentrating on the progression of task complexity from simple to difficult tasks throughout the examination, thus allowing a thorough investigation of how drivers' performance changed with an increase in task difficulty.
 We therefore did not use task randomisation.
-A standardized procedure was used during which the research protocol was kept constant (Spyropoulou & Linardou, 2019; Desmet & Diependaele, 2019).
+A standardised procedure was used during which the research protocol was kept constant [37,38].
 To ensure reliable results, all aspects of the protocol were kept the same.
 The authors ensured all subjects had no previous information about the tasks before the testing began to reduce any likelihood of order effects.
 To avoid anticipation, each experimental session had only one participant.
-Figures 1 and 2 show the test site entrance and test site car park, while Figures 3 and 4 show driving in traffic and reverse parking in the test site car park.
+Fig. 1 and fig. 2 shows the test site entrance and test site car park, while fig. 3 and fig. 4 shows driving in traffic and reverse parking in the test site car park.

-3.3.
-Data collection and data description
+C. Data collection and Data Description